smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 This component is responsible for storing upkeepResults that a node thinks should be performed.
 It hopes to get consensus from the network on these results to push into reports.
 Best effort is made to ensure the same logs enter different node’s result stores independently as **it is assumed that blockchain nodes will get in sync within TTL**, but it is not guaranteed as node’s local blockchain can see different reorgs or select different logs during surges.
 For results that do not achieve consensus within TTL go into recovery flow.

 - Maintains an in-memory collection of upkeepResults.
-It should maintain a single result per `upkeepTriggerID``.
-If it gets a same result for the identifier it overwrites it.
+It should maintain a single result per `upkeepTriggerID`.
+    - Overwrites results for duplicated `upkeepTriggerID`.
 - Each result has a TTL.
 When the TTL expires
-    - For conditional: just remove from memory.
-It will be sampled and checked again
+    - conditional upkeeps will be sampled and checked again automatically
-    - For log: Put (upkeepID, logTxHash, logIndex) into recovery flow
+    - log upkeeps that were missed are expected to be picked up by the log recoverer **TBD**
-- Provides a read API which takes as input (`pseudoRandomSeed`, `limit`).
+- Provides a read API to view results, which takes as input (`pseudoRandomSeed`, `limit`).
 Sorts all keys (trigger, upkeepID) with the `seed` and provides first `limit` results.
 We do not do FIFO here as potentially out of sync old results will block new results sent by the node for consensus.
 - Provides an API to remove (trigger, upkeepID) from the store

 ### Metadata Store